JTORRECRUZ/Sensors_IIS-NMPCF/README.md

 Files:
 - The main file to be run has been denoted as "Main_IIS_NMPCF.m".
-- The function denoted as "amie_seg.m" implements the respiratory stage segmenter defined in reference [53] of the manuscript.
+- The function denoted as "amie_seg.m" implements the respiratory segmentation stage defined in reference [53] of the manuscript.
 This function corresponds to the first stage of the proposed method.
 - The function denoted as "class_segment.m" implements a wheezing detection algorithm previously developed by authors in reference [54] of the manuscript.
 This function corresponds to the second stage of the proposed method.
-- The function denoted as "nmpcf.m" adding weighting into the NMPCF decomposition.
+- The function denoted as "nmpcf_weight.m" adding weighting into the NMPCF decomposition.
 This function corresponds to the third stage of the proposed method.
 - The functions denoted as "stageI.m, stageII.m and stageIII.m" define the stages into which the "class_segment.m" algorithm is divided.
 - The function denoted as "sg.m" computes the spectrogram of a signal.
 - The function denoted as "invspecgram.m" applies the inverse overlap-add STFT to synthesize a signal in the time domain.